rickenator/PipeWrench/README.md

 This makes it impossible to use standard screen sharing functionality in applications that rely on the portal, such as web browsers for video conferencing, many screen recording tools, and remote desktop applications.

+Hence the need for a usable framework using traditional X11 as the display backend.

 ### Error Details

 When the portal crashes, the following can be observed in logs: